(If you have an item to add to this page, please e-mail.)

-The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
+The outbreak of COVID-19 is stressful for many people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 Click here for tips from the CDC on how to handle anxiety you may be feeling.

 24 - Hour Crisis Hotline: 1-800-224-0422 or 937-376-8701